jqnfxa/AvlTree/lib/googletest/docs/reference/mocking.md

 ```

 `NiceMock<T>` only works for mock methods defined using the `MOCK_METHOD` macro
 directly in the definition of class `T`.
-If a mock method is defined in a base
+If a mock method is defined in a BaseImpl
 class of `T`, a warning might still be generated.

 `NiceMock<T>` might not work correctly if the destructor of `T` is not virtual.